‘Vanderpump Rules’ Star James Kennedy Receives Backlash After Calling Brittany Cartwright’s Family Hillbillies

-The trailer for the highly-anticipated Vanderpump Rules Season 7 reunion dropped Monday night, with a teaser appearing after the finale, and full-length clip posted by Bravo later online.
+The trailer for the highly-anticipated Vanderpump Rules Season 7 reunion dropped Monday night, with a teaser appearing after the finale and full-length clip posted by Bravo later online.
 Jax Taylor had been teasing for weeks that the reunion would be nothing like the viewers had seen before, and the trailer seems to support his statements.

 Plenty of fights go down in the trailer, with arguments between Tom Sandoval and Brittany Cartwright, Jax Taylor and James Kennedy, and Kristen Doute and Katie Maloney Schwartz being featured.
 Perhaps the biggest fight to come is between Brittany and James, as the former SUR DJ is shown referring to Brittany’s family as hillbillies.